5 Great Reasons to Grow Inland Sea Oats

 The scientific name for Inland Sea Oats is Chasmanthium latifolium.
 That is a mouthful, but a helpful name to write down before heading to the nursery to make sure you buy the right plant!
 Plant labels typically always include the scientific name.

 The scientific name helps you distinguish it from regular Sea Oats (Uniola paniculata), which grow in sand dunes along subtropical coastal areas.
-Inland Sea Oats gets its common name because they grown inland vs. along the beach!
+You may occasionally hear Chasmanthium latifolium called by its old scientific name Uniola latifolia.
+Sometimes scientists will recategorize a plant (confusing!).
+Know that these two names refer to the same species!

-Other common names for Chasmanthium latifolium include Northern Oats, Wild Oats, River Oats, Upland Oats, and Indian Wood Oats.
+Other common names for Chasmanthium latifolium include Inland Oats, Northern Sea Oats, Wild Oats, River Oats, Upland Oats, and Indian Wood Oats.

 Where do Inland Sea Oats grow?